HarleyB123/blog.harleybates.co.uk/content/blog/azure-storage-diagnostic-settings/index.md

 ## Python

 Older projects may not have the ability to manage all of their infrastructure through code, so [here](https://github.com/HarleyB123/azure-storage-diagnostic-settings) is a python script that will enable the diagnostic settings at queue, blob, file and table level across all of your storage accounts.
-A service principal with the permissions to add diagnostic settings to storage accounts (as well as Read across the whole tenant) will be needed to run this script.
+A service principal with the permissions to add diagnostic settings to storage accounts (as well as Read Permissions across the whole tenant) will be needed to run this script.

 ## Queries to run